Volunteer Land Steward Program

 Becoming a Steward

-Phase One: Attend a virtual Zoom Training
+Phase One: Attend a Training

 To become a steward, volunteers must complete a 1.5-hour training with Inland Northwest Land Conservancy stewardship staff.
 This training outlines the steward’s role as INLC ambassadors, monitoring and reporting protocols, and safety in the field.